indeedeng/iwf/README.md

 * Timeout and backoff retry: State start/decide APIs have default timeout and infinite backoff retry.
 You can customize in StateOptions.
 * ChildWorkflow can be replaced with regular workflow + signal.
 See this [StackOverflow](https://stackoverflow.com/questions/74494134/should-i-use-child-workflow-or-use-activity-to-start-new-workflow) for why.
 * SignalWithStart: Use start + signal API will be the same except for more exception handling work.
 We have seen a lot of people don't know how to use it correctly in Cadence/Temporal.
 We will consider provide it in a better way in the future.
-* ContinueAsNew: this is missing in iWF for now.
-But as the philosophy of hiding internal details, we will implement it in a way that is transparent to user workflows.
-Internally the interpreter workflow can continueAsNew without letting iWF user workflow to know.
 * Long-running activity with stateful recovery(heartbeat details): this is indeed a good one that we want to add.
 But we don't see Cadence/Temporal activity is very commonly used yet.
 Please leave your message if you are in a need.

 If you believe there is something else you really need, open a [ticket](https://github.com/indeedeng/iwf/issues) or join us in the [discussion](https://github.com/indeedeng/iwf/discussions).